Zaïna Méresse

 Zaïna Meresse, born Boinali on June 18, 1935, in Bandrele and died on April 11, 2014, in Mamoudzou, was a Mahorese activist and politician.

-She was one of the leaders of Mahorese Chatouilleuses who claimed Mayotte for France.
+She was one of the leaders of the Mahorese Chatouilleuses who claimed Mayotte for France.
 She then sat on the general council of Mayotte.

 Biography

 Zaïna Méresse, was born on June 18, 1935, in Bandrélé on the island of Grande-Terre, in Mayotte.